 Caring for pet goats

-- It can be difficult to introduce new individuals to an existing herd.
-Ideally, it is best to acquire two or more goats from the same herd that are already companions.
+Remember, it can be difficult to introduce new goats to an existing herd, so it's best to acquire two or more goats from the same herd that are already companions.

 Health and welfare

 - have good appetites